Boston Globe probes text allegation against top editor

-BOSTON (AP) — Boston Globe executives are investigating an allegation the newspaper’s top editor had an inappropriate text message exchange with a former employee.
+BOSTON (AP) — Boston Globe executives said Wednesday they’re investigating an allegation the newspaper’s top editor had an inappropriate text exchange with a former employee he once dated.

-Hilary Sargent, a former editor for Boston.com, tweeted a screenshot of an undated text exchange she said occurred between her and Brian McGrory.
-In the exchange, Sargent says McGrory asked her what she wears when she writes.
+Hilary Sargent, a former editor for Boston.com, tweeted a screenshot of a text exchange she said occurred between her and Brian McGrory.
+In the exchange, she says McGrory asked her what she wears when she writes.

-The Boston Globe reports top management said in a memo to employees Wednesday that they’re investigating.
-The memo said it’s unclear when the exchange took place.
+The screenshot doesn’t show the names of the people texting and it’s unclear when the texts were sent.

-McGrory said in an email to Globe staff that he has no recollection of the texts and has never harassed Sargent or others.
-McGrory says he and Sargent dated long ago and have remained friendly.
+In a memo sent to employees Wednesday, the Globe’s managing director and president said they began investigating the allegation as soon as they were made aware of it, the Boston Globe reported .
+Linda Henry and Vinay Mehra said they’re seeking more information about the texts and “expect to have a resolution on this matter soon.”

 Most Read Business Stories